terahje/PayPal-Clone/README.md

 ## Description

-The 10th project from a Udemy course called 10 Mega Responsive Websites.
 This project goes through the process of making a site like PayPal.
 It was interesting how to use Js to implement a hover effect for the navigation.
 It also utilizes Js to navigate from the single page to the login and signup page.
-It toke more work to make responsive than the other projects, but the process was made easier with how flexbox was utilized throughout the project.
+It took more work to make responsive than the other projects, but the process is much easier with how flexbox is utilized throughout the project.

 [Link to deployed Website](https://terahje.github.io/PayPal-Clone/)